 If you receive a driver’s license suspension or revocation, you can challenge the State’s decision by requesting a hearing in court.
 To do so, you’ll need to complete a Request for Driver License Appeal Hearing form.
 After completing this document, you can mail or fax it to the Office of Hearings and Administrative Oversight section of Michigan Secretary of State, located at:

 During the license hearing request, you’ll need to prove to an administrative law judge or an SOS representative that your driver’s license shouldn’t be suspended.

 Driver’s License Reinstatement Process in Michigan

 The driver’s license reinstatement process in Michigan varies depending on the unique circumstances that led to the suspension or revocation.
-If the suspension or revocation was associated with drunk or drugged driving, you may need to prove to the Driver Assessment and Appeal Division that you’re sober and will refrain from driving under the influence.
+If the suspension or revocation was associated with drunk or drugged driving, you may need to prove to the Office of Hearings and Administrative Oversight section of Michigan Secretary of State that you’re sober and will refrain from driving under the influence.
 For instance, to prove your sobriety, you may need to include:

-- A laboratory report from a 10-panel urinalysis drug screen
+- A laboratory report from a 12-panel urinalysis drug screen

 - Documentation of sobriety, such as three to six notarized letters of reference backing up claims of your sobriety

 - Evidence of a support group, such as AA

 Before getting your driver’s license back, you may also need to pay the $125 reinstatement fee, and satisfy any other requirements associated with the suspension.